 Abstract

 In this paper, a detailed evaluation of the open source process simulator DWSIM is presented.
-Using a previously published simulation model [1]of an oil and gas separation plant, the results obtained with DWSIM are compared to a commercial process simulator widely used in the industry.
+Using a previously published simulation model (Andreasen, 2020 [1]) of an oil and gas separation plant, the results obtained with DWSIM are compared to a commercial process simulator widely used in the industry.
 The modelled flow scheme comprises a vast number of unit operations including separators (flash vessels), valves, splitters, mixers, compressors, heat exchangers, pumps and recycles (tear streams).
-The results obtained with DWSIM compare very well with the data obtained using a commercial tool.
+The results obtained with DWSIM both for characterisation of the inlet fluid as well as for a single operating state for the entire process, compare very well with the data obtained using a commercial tool.
+A rigorous comparison is made and generally, compared results are within 1% in deviation with a few exceptions.
+Further, an elaborate comparison is made for over 90 simulations with different settings where 10 independent variables are randomly varied over a wide range.
+Again, good agreement is found between the two tools.
 The results are very encouraging and provide fidelity in the use of the investigated open source process simulation tools in a professional environment.

 Keywords